microsoft/AzureTRE/docs/quickstart.md

 You will also need:

 - An Azure Subscription
-- GitHub user id and [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with scope `packages:read`.
+- GitHub user id and [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with scope `packages:read` and SSO authorization, if required by your organization.
 This token is used to pull the web app Docker images.
-This can be any GitHub account, and does not need to be part of the Microsoft GitHub organisation.
-Notice that you might need to enable SSO authorization on the token, depending on the requirements set by your ogranization.
+This can be any GitHub account, and does not need to be part of the Microsoft GitHub organization.

 ### Configuring variables